escherize/huff/readme.md

 I wanted a juicy way to write html in babashka.

-- lambdaisland/hiccup is juicy, but doesn't run on babashka
+- [lambdaisland/hiccup](https://github.com/lambdaisland/hiccup) is juicy, but relies on some java lib that doesn't run on babashka.
-- hiccup is not that juicy, but runs on babashka.
+- hiccup has less features, but does run on babashka.

 ## Features